lielbe/lielbe_apero/content/_index.md

 ---
 action_label: Read More &rarr;
 action_link: /about
-action_type: text
+action_type: text #button or text
-description: I am a plant pathologist interested in how microbes are influenced by their surrounding environment and associated with other microbes as well as their host.
-My research employs microbial ecology and next generation sequencing to improve our understanding of host-microbe interactions.
+description: I am a plant pathologist with a passion for exploring the intricate relationships between crops and their microbiomes, particularly under biotic or abiotic stress conditions.
+My ambition is to bridge the gap between basic microbiome research and practical agricultural solutions, aiming to enhance crop resilience through the strategic selection of microbiomes.
+My research combines microbial ecology, genomics, and plant pathology to improve our understanding of host-microbe interactions.
+I am currently a Postdoctoral Scholar at [Oregon State University](https://bpp.oregonstate.edu/users/lindsey-becker) working with [Dr. Posy Busby](https://agmicrobiome.org/) and Dr. Chris Mundt.
 image_left: false
 images:
 - img/avatar.png